Naimul007A/fetchy/README.md

 ## Contributing

-We welcome contributions to improve and expand Pownloader.
+We welcome contributions to improve and expand Fetchy.
 If you’d like to contribute:

 1. Fork the repository.
 2. Make your changes and test them.
 3. Open a pull request, and we'll review it promptly.

 ---

-**Pownloader** – Simplifying downloads, one platform at a time.
+**Fetchy** – Simplifying downloads, one platform at a time.